 The largest planet-planet TTVs are induced by orbital period changes that occur due to librations of the system about a MMR.
 The amplitudes of these TTVs can be calculated via conservation of energy \citep{Agol2005, Holman2010}.
 Close to resonances, changes to both the semi-major axes and eccentricities lead to TTV cycles with a period that depends on the distance from resonance \citep{Steffen2006phd, Lithwick2012}, often called the ``super-period'' of near-MMR planets.
-The dominant TTV variation is caused by the system to which its resonance is closest to, for which the critical angles are allowed to move slowly and thus effect the build up.
-If a planet with period ratio $P_2/P_1$ is within a few percent of the ratio $j/k$ (integers), then the expected TTV super-periood is
+The dominant TTV variation is caused by the system to which its resonance is closest to, for which the critical angles are allowed to move slowly and thus effect the builds up.
+If a planet with period ratio $P_2/P_1$ is within a few percent of the ratio $j/k$ (integers), then the expected TTV super-period is

-The strength of the resonance scales with the planet eccentricities to a power the order, where the order of the resonance is defined as $|j - k|$ (i.e., for first-order resonances, there is a linear dependence on eccentricity).
-Thus, in the low-eccentricity regime, first-order eccentricities are expected to dominate.
+The strength of the resonance scales with the planetary eccentricities raised to a power equal to the order of the resonance, where the order is defined as $|j - k|$; thus, first-order resonances exhibit a linear dependence on eccentricity.
+Therefore, in the low-eccentricity regime, first-order resonances are expected to dominate.
 Eccentricities in multi-planet systems have been largely found to be small in \textit{Kepler} data, both via the photoeccentric effect \citep{VanEylen2015} and via TTVs \citep{Hadden2014}.
 Thus, first-order super-periods are likely the driving force of much of the detectable planet-planet TTVs.

 Additional, non-resonant, perturbations occur on the timescale of planetary conjunctions, which is when the planets separation is smallest and thus gravitational attraction is strongest.
 Conjunctions occur with a period equal to the synodic period,